siddhi-io/www/en/docs/docs/query-guide.md

 **Example**

-A query to join and retrieve the room type from `RoomTypeTable` table based on equal `roomNo` attribute of `TempStream`, and insert the results into `RoomTempStream` steam.
+A query to join and retrieve the room type from `RoomTypeTable` table based on equal `roomNo` attribute of `TempStream`, and to insert the results into `RoomTempStream` steam.

 ```sql
 define table RoomTypeTable (roomNo int, type string);